kubevirt/monitoring/docs/runbooks/KubevirtVmHighMemoryUsage.md

 ## Mitigation

-Increase the memory limit in the `VirtualMachine` specification.
+Increase the memory limit in the `VirtualMachine` specification as in the following example:

-Example:
 ```yaml
 spec:
   running: false